Code-Institute-Submissions/amyloid/README.md

 ### Acknowledgments

-- Huge thanks to my mentor Brian Macharia, who offered sage advice on how to plan well, mental models, and resources on better ways to approach coding.
+- Huge thanks to my mentor Brian Macharia, who offered sage advice on; how to plan well, mental models, and resources on better ways to approach coding.